Drug And Alcohol Addiction In Miami, Florida

-Miami, like much of the nation, faces opioid addiction, fatal-drug overdoses, and increases in drug abuse rates.
-Roughly 62,497 American lives were lost to drugs in 2016, and many state and law officials are declaring the war of drugs a public health emergency.
-However, in Florida, cocaine-related overdoses outnumbered those caused by any other type of drug.
+Miami, like much of the nation, faces Opioid addiction, fatal-drug overdoses, and increases in drug abuse rates.
+Many state and law officials are declaring the war of drugs a public health emergency.
+However, in Florida, Cocaine-related overdoses have outnumbered those caused by any other type of drug.

-Palm Beach, Broward, and Dade counties (the three major counties in the Miami area) have experienced the highest rates of cocaine overdoses.
-Palm Beach experienced 25 deaths per 100,000 people, Broward and Dade counties experienced 15 to 20 cocaine-related deaths per 100,000 people.
-Heroin use is on the rise in Miami as well, and based on trends in heroin-related deaths, it is estimated many more people will die.
+Palm Beach, Broward, and Dade counties (the 3 major counties in the Miami area) have experienced the highest rates of Cocaine overdoses.
+Palm Beach experienced 25 deaths per 100,000 people; Broward and Dade counties experienced 15 to 20 Cocaine-related deaths per 100,000 people.
+Heroin use is on the rise in Miami as well, and based on trends in Heroin-related deaths, it is estimated many more people will die.

 In Overtown, a Miami neighborhood, police often see Heroin, Cocaine, Fentanyl and Carfentanil users overdose on the streets.
 People have access to cheap, but potent, drugs, which draw in locals and people from other states.
 This neighborhood and the surrounding areas have witnessed the most drug-related deaths in Miami.
 Police rush to bring them back to life, hoping to save them.

-The city of Miami continues to struggle with cocaine overdoses and the onset of new drugs killing off many of its residents.
-Authorities passed bills to limit prescriptions to a three-day supply to make oxycodone tamper-resistant.
+The city of Miami continues to struggle with Cocaine overdoses and the onset of new drugs killing off many of its residents.
+Authorities passed bills to limit prescriptions to a 3-day supply to make Oxycodone tamper-resistant.
 Some aim to increase the number of drug-related arrests to reduce substance use.

 Treatment For Drug And Alcohol Addiction In Miami

 Despite the high rates of drug and alcohol addiction in Miami, substance abuse does not have to be a life sentence.
 Taking the first step toward freedom may be one of the most empowering life decisions toward transformation.
 Treatment providers are available to connect people with substance abuse disorders to rehab facilities.